Small Intestinal Bacterial Overgrowth: What to Know

 Structural Problems

-Understanding the various predisposing factors is essential when designing and implementing a small bowel bacterial overgrowth treatment.
+Understanding the various predisposing factors is crucial when designing and implementing a treatment for small bowel bacterial overgrowth.

 What are the Common Symptoms of Small Intestinal Bacterial Overgrowth?